 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-There are several types of mycoplasma that most commonly cause infections in humans.
-They include:
+There are three main types of mycoplasma that cause bacterial infections:

 Advertisement

-Symptoms of mycoplasma pneumoniae infections can last for just a few days or up to a month and may appear as long as two weeks after exposure to the bacteria.
-The most common symptoms of mycoplasma pneumoniae infections include:
+Some mycoplasma infections don’t cause symptoms.
+You may not even know you have an infection at first.
+If you do have mycoplasma symptoms, they may last from just a few days up to a month.
+Symptoms may appear two to three weeks after exposure to the bacterium.
+The most common symptoms of Mycoplasma pneumoniae infections include:

-Yes, mycoplasma is contagious.
-Mycoplasma pneumoniae easily spreads from an infected person to others nearby from droplets that become airborne after a cough or sneeze while other mycoplasma spread through sexual contact.
-Respiratory mycoplasma infections are contagious for an average of 10 days and often spread in schools or places where people are in close contact with others.
+Mycoplasma is a contagious bacterium.
+Mycoplasma pneumoniae easily spreads from an infected person to others nearby in tiny droplets that become airborne after a cough or sneeze.
+Respiratory mycoplasma infections are contagious for an average of 10 days.

 Advertisement

-While many antibiotics are ineffective at destroying mycoplasma bacteria, the macrolide class of antibiotics is effective at eliminating the bacteria from your body when taken as directed.
-These include:
+While many antibiotics are ineffective at destroying mycoplasma bacteria, the macrolide class of antibiotics can usually eliminate them.
+These antibiotics include:

 Advertisement